2015 Baltimore protests: April 12: Gray's arrest

-On April 12, 2015, Freddie Carlos Gray, Jr., a 25-year-old African-American man, was arrested by the Baltimore City Police Department for possession of a “switchblade”, in the 1700 block of Presbury Street in the Sandtown-Winchester neighborhood.
-Two weeks later, State’s Attorney Marilyn Mosby revealed that Gray had actually been carrying a legal pocketknife, not an illegal switchblade as alleged by police.
+On April 12, 2015, Freddie Carlos Gray Jr., a 25-year-old African-American man, was arrested by the Baltimore City Police Department for possession of a “switchblade”, in the 1700 block of Presbury Street in the Sandtown-Winchester neighbourhood.
+Two weeks later, State's Attorney Marilyn Mosby stated that Gray had been carrying a legal pocketknife, not an illegal switchblade as alleged by police.
+However, court opinions later recognized the knife as being a spring-assisted knife and that the police officers correctly identified it as illegal under the Baltimore City Code, including in an officers' defamation suit filed against Mosby.
 Gray was seen to be in good health at the time of the arrest.

 While being transported in a police van, Gray sustained injuries to his neck, including his vocal box and spinal cord.
 He fell into a coma and was taken to a trauma center.
 The BCPD could not immediately account for the injuries and released contradictory and inconsistent information regarding the timeline of the arrest, transportation and whether Gray had received appropriately prompt medical treatment.
 On May 23, 2016, officer Edward Nero was found not guilty of all charges against him in connection with the death of Freddie Gray.
 Shortly after that, the remaining officers who had not yet stood trial had all charges against them dropped.